 Surely the Bible’s durability in the face of such hostilities at least shows that it is worthy of careful investigation.

-But what does Bible inspiration imply?
-The Scripture’s personal testimony is that such proofs of inspiration indicate that these sacred writings constitute an authoritative instrument designed to reveal the sacred scheme of salvation to humanity and to regulate the course of human conduct.
+The Scripture’s testimony is that proof of inspiration indicates that these sacred writings are an authoritative document.
+It was designed to reveal the sacred scheme of salvation to humanity and regulate the course of human conduct.

-In view of passages of this nature (and there are many of them), Christians accept the fact that the Bible is a conduct-regulating collection of writings, and that it is unique and exclusive in this regard.
+In view of the many passages of this nature, Christians accept the fact that the Bible is a conduct-regulating collection of writings.
+It is unique and exclusive in this regard.

 The parable of the good Samaritan in Luke 10 challenges human bigotry at its very foundation.
 The lofty ethical demands of the New Testament is one of the reasons it is so viciously and persistently assaulted.

-(3) Christians accept the Bible because it is the only authoritative record of how sinful man can be reconciled to the God from whom he has become estranged (Isaiah 59:1, 2).
 We are miserable in our sins and cry out for some explanation as to how we can obtain peace of mind.
-The journey home is only by means of Christ, who is the way, the truth, and the life (John 14:6); God has spoken to humanity through his Son (Hebrews 1:1-2).
+The journey home is only by means of Christ, who is the way, the truth, and the life (Jn.
+14:6).
+God has spoken to humanity through his Son (Heb.
+1:1-2).

-(5) Members of Christ’s church believe in the Scriptures because they are the only source of instruction as to how we can satisfy our craving for worship and know that such activity is pleasing to our Maker.
-We worship only deity, with our whole heart and spirit, according to the dictates of divine truth (John 4:24).
+Members of Christ’s church believe in the Scriptures because they are the only source of instruction as to how we can satisfy our craving for worship and know that such activity is pleasing to our Maker.